-A body corporate can implement the following practices to reduce the risk pf being captured by the Workcover Act:
+A body corporate can implement the following practices to reduce the risk of being captured by the Workcover Act:

-- Only contract with corporate entitles (this will not always be possible);
+- The only contract with corporate entitles (this will not always be possible);

 - Obtain a fixed quotation for the completion of the task;